Design culture: Positioning design professions

 As a guiding truth towards the successful firm organisation, design culture takes a psychological approach to different operations of the business.
 Positioning design professions entails defining numerous approaches necessary for building a healthy design culture.
 In addition, it focuses on professional strategies that get prospects and customers preferences that enable a business to stand firm in a competitive market.
 A design-centric organisation is usually biased against leaving anything to chance.
-A healthy design culture applies professional not only to the product but also to the organisation itself.
+A healthy design culture applies not only to the product but also to the organisation itself.
 Products usually reflect the structure as well as the character of the organisation that is responsible for their production.
 A well-designed enterprise is capable of producing well-designed products and services.
 In a healthy design culture, everyone has a feeling of empowerment towards participation in the design process.
 Employees are usually encouraged to carry out experimentations with the understanding that they will often lead to mistakes, and this should not be a hindrance.

-Design culture has innovation as one of the cultural traits.
+Design culture has innovation as one of its core components.
 Therefore, the design profession is crucial in the design process as it incorporates necessary branding skills, design skills and knowledge of the design process.
 The process of cultivating culture requires skills necessary for analysing the surrounding society and determining the required skills for the design process.
 Setting the tone for an organisation is a professional approach that requires the development of an organisation's values.
 The design management needs to demonstrate knowledge and an understanding of the conduct of the design team and the level of innovation necessary for the design process.